NOX (NOX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 NOX Historical Price

-According to the latest data gathered on NOX live price page, the current price of NOX is 0.120388USD.
-The circulating supply of NOX(NOX) is 999.92K NOX , giving it a market capitalization of $120.38K.
+According to the latest data gathered on NOX live price page, the current price of NOX is 0.202545USD.
+The circulating supply of NOX(NOX) is 999.92K NOX , giving it a market capitalization of $202.66K.

 The NOX Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NOX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.